Skip to Content

 After a much needed sleep wake up bright and early to head out to Skaftafell National Park.
 Here you will have two main options to choose from – hiking in the national park on your own or heading on a glacier hike as part of a guided tour.

-» There are plenty of hiking trails to choose from in the national park ranging from just around an hour to full day hiking options.
-The Guide to Hiking Skaftafell National Park will go over what you need to know to hit the trails.
+There are plenty of hiking trails in the national park ranging from just around an hour to full day hiking options.
+The guide to Hiking Skaftafell National Park will go over what you need to know to hit the trails.

-» Taking part of a Skaftafell Glacier Hike will have you experience what it is like to hike on ice.
+Taking part in a Skaftafell Glacier Hike will have you experience what it is like to hike on ice.
 There are also several options to choose from ranging from a couple hours on the glacier to a full day activity.
-I put together a Skaftafell Glacier Hike Guide for you to learn more.
+I put together a Skaftafell Glacier Hike guide for you to learn more.

 Skaftafell Hiking Glacier